-UPDATE 1-Swatch upbeat about 2017 as China improves
+UPDATE 2-Swatch strikes optimistic note as China rebounds

 Net profit attributable to shareholders rose to 269 million Swiss francs ($282.8 million) from 251 million, but fell short of the 285 million expected by analysts polled by Reuters.

-Swatch highlighted "significant growth" in mainland China, one of its most important markets, adding that Hong Kong sales had stabilised after a long decline.
+Swatch highlighted "significant growth" in mainland China, one of its most important markets, adding that Hong Kong sales had stabilised after a long decline, with data this week showing a rise in Swiss watch exports.

+Chief Executive Nick Hayek told Swiss news agency AWP that he expected local currencies sales growth of 7 to 9 percent this year.

+"Having seen the development of Swiss watch exports this year, most people expect the watch market to improve in the second half of the year, but they don't expect any fireworks," said Jon Cox, luxury goods analyst at Kepler Cheuvreux.

 There was also improvement in Europe, a market hit last year by extremist attacks which deterred many visitors from destinations such as Paris.

+The company reported a strong start to the second half of 2017, saying there had been accelerated growth of all brands in June and the first few weeks of July, particularly among its more expensive brands which include Breguet and Blancpain.

-"The Swatch Group anticipates very positive growth in local currency in the second half of the year," Swatch said in a statement.
+"The Swatch Group anticipates very positive growth in local currency in the second half of the year," the company said in a statement.

-"In addition to its already strong own retail business, wholesale should also develop positively, due to the gradual dissolution of uncertainty among individual distributors."

-Total Swiss watch exports rose by 5.3 percent in June while half-year shipments were up 0.1 percent, Swiss customs office data showed on Thursday.

 Swatch said sales of watches and jewellery had been "very positive" in the first half, despite the highly valued Swiss franc taking a bite out of the figures.